FabbyD/NetflixBoo/README.md

 Side project to learn web programming, user communication, backend code, chrome extensions.

-## Introduction

-This app follows the Model-View-Controller architecture.

-**The video controller** listens and controls the video player.

-**The server** is all Firebase.
-Makes my life easier.
-This is what allows two or more users to synchronize.
-Also takes care of user authentification.

-**The controller** (aka background.js) communicates with both models and the view.
-Since all server communication goes through the controller, other aspects of the app can easily be modified without major refactoring.
+Playing, pausing and seeking is synchronized between users making you feel as if you were in the same room using the same remote.

 #### Wanted
-- Remove Firebase entirely and build my own server using Ruby on Rails.
+- Remove Firebase entirely and build my own server using Ruby on Rails or similar backend code
 - Something cool: generalized version to work with other websites (potentially any website)